In Salford we believe that our health and wellbeing is improved by connecting with culture, creativity and heritage.

 The Network has around 300 members – everyone is welcome to join our mailing list.
 We meet quarterly – always in a different area of the city.
 And we share regular news and information via email and social media.
 We report to the Salford Culture Place Partnership and the Salford City Council’s Health and Wellbeing Board.
 Our Steering Group helps lead the work of the Network.
 This includes representation from Salford Public Health, Salford CVS, Salford Community Leisure, Arts for the Blues (from the University of Salford) and START Inspiring Minds (a local arts and mental health charity) – along with 4 Community Representatives.

-To find out more about work follow us on Instagram @salfordcreativehealth
+To find out more about work, follow us on Instagram @salfordcreativehealth

 Downloads